Recreation and Culture

 Tennis Lessons for Adults and Children

 Lessons are held at Johnson Park Tennis Courts in Fall and Spring.
-Instructors are provided by Tennis Dynamics.
+Instructor: Steve Jackson.

 Karate Lessons for ages 5-13

 Lessons are held at Shotokan Karate School on Main Street.